Facial recognition firm Clearview AI tells investors it’s seeking massive expansion beyond law enforcement

 The company is also continuing work on augmented-reality glasses that the U.S. military could use in “dangerous situations,” one slide reads.
 The Air Force in November awarded the company $50,000 to research the technology, federal spending records show.
 An official with the Air Force Research Laboratory has said the work is a short-term contract to test how well such technology would work.

-In a September letter to the U.K. Surveillance Camera Commissioner, Ton-That defended the use of real-time facial recognition watch lists for “people of interest, missing people, those with outstanding warrants for serious offenses, or for a specific security-related purpose known in advance.”
+In a September letter to the U.K. Surveillance Camera Commissioner office, Ton-That defended the use of real-time facial recognition watch lists for “people of interest, missing people, those with outstanding warrants for serious offenses, or for a specific security-related purpose known in advance.”

-Clearview said in the presentation that its expansion plans would include spending millions of dollars more on data purchases and engineers specializing in data acquisition, and that it would build out its sales teams specializing in commercial, federal and international sales.
-It said it also wants to create a “developer ecosystem” that would allow other companies to create applications using its data.
+Clearview says in the presentation that its expansion plans would include spending millions of dollars more on data purchases and engineers specializing in data acquisition and that it would build out its teams specializing in commercial, federal and international sales.
+It says it also wants to create a “developer ecosystem” that would allow other companies to create applications using its data.

-The company said it is expecting to grow its annual federal revenue to $6 million this year, thanks to active expansions with DHS and the FBI and an “imminent” expansion from the Drug Enforcement Administration, and that it hopes to “increase overall usage” by state and local police agencies by 300 percent.
+The company said that it expects to increase its annual federal revenue to $6 million this year, thanks to active expansions with DHS and the FBI and an “imminent” expansion from the Drug Enforcement Administration, and that it hopes to “increase overall usage” by state and local police agencies by 300 percent.

-U.S. Immigration and Customs Enforcement, a DHS agency, signed a potentially three-year, $1.5 million contract with Clearview in September, federal records show.
-The FBI signed its own $18,000, one-year contract in December; the presentation said it will grow to $2.4 million this year.
+U.S. Immigration and Customs Enforcement, a DHS agency, signed a one-year contract with Clearview in September that could extend to three years, totaling $1.5 million, federal records show.
+The FBI signed an $18,000 one-year contract in December; the presentation says it will grow to $2.4 million this year.
 The DEA declined to comment, and the FBI and ICE did not respond to requests for comment.

 License plate scanners were supposed to bring peace of mind.
 Instead they tore the neighborhood apart.

-The presentation also said Clearview is “achieving rapid international expansion,” including signing deals in Panama and Costa Rica and pursuing other business in Mexico, Colombia and Brazil.
-The company declined to offer further detail, and those deals could not be confirmed.
+The presentation also says Clearview is “achieving rapid international expansion,” including signing deals in Panama and Costa Rica and pursuing other business in Mexico, Colombia and Brazil.
+The company declined to offer further details, and those deals could not be confirmed.

-The Clearview document includes overt appeals to American patriotism, and the company has, as is common among some tech companies, argued that its success is imperative to stopping foreign powers from gaining the lead in surveillance-technology development.
+The Clearview document includes overt appeals to American patriotism, and the company has, as is common among some tech companies, argued that its success is imperative to stopping foreign powers from gaining the lead in surveillance technology development.
 The company calls itself “Made in the USA” and, in several slides, compares itself with companies from China, Russia and Israel by affixing its logo next to an American flag.

-But those arguments, Poulson said, should not distract from the company’s expanded ambitions — or its appetite for business far beyond the U.S. government’s own interests.
+But those arguments, Poulson said, should not distract from the company’s expanded ambitions — or its appetite for business far beyond the U.S. government’s interests.

 “They’re explicitly trying to leverage the controversy about their company as a way to argue they’re prominent,” Poulson said.
-“And they’re combining that with a nationalist rhetoric — that the US has to out-surveil China to protect civil liberties.
+“And they’re combining that with a nationalist rhetoric — that the U.S. has to out-surveil China to protect civil liberties.
 It makes no sense.”

 Aaron Schaffer contributed to this report.